Republican Palace, Baghdad: Dining facility

 Until July 2005, there was a central dining facility inside one of the ballrooms.
 This caused many problems as the Palace was not designed for the foot-traffic flows in excess of 10,000 people a day.
 Prior to the invasion the palace included only Saddam Hussein's private dining room and kitchenettes for servants.
 There was rarely a meal served where the central-south wing of the first floor was not crammed with people, as this was the only dining facility (DFAC) that the coalition forces had set up for a long time.
 This was not a ballroom; it was the Republican Congress meeting room.
 It had a round table encompassing the entire room.
 This was removed and converted into a mess hall in the fall of 2003.
 It primarily served Southern food such as grits, cornbread, hot dogs, pork chops, and sausage.
 All of the food and water in the building was transported in from outside Iraq, and no Iraqis were hired as staff.
 Halliburton hired mostly Indian and Pakistani migrant workers from Kuwait.
 The extensive use of pork caused controversy since it is haram in Islam.

+Renovation

+In 2011, the Republican Palace was renovated for the 2011 Arab League Summit.
+Renovation work was done by a Turkish firm.

 Pool

-Behind the palace is a semi-kidney-shaped swimming pool with a multi-level diving platform and a stone cabana/pool house on the side.
+Behind the Republican Palace is a semi-kidney-shaped swimming pool, designed to serve as a luxurious private retreat.
+The pool features a multi-level diving platform, providing different levels for diving and relaxing.
+Adjacent to the pool is a stone cabana/pool house, which was intended to offer a shaded area for relaxation and entertainment.
+The pool area was originally built as part of the palace's lavish amenities and remains a distinctive feature of the palace grounds.

+The pool area is located in the rear section of the palace, providing a quiet and secluded spot away from the main areas of the palace.
+It reflects the grandeur and opulence associated with Saddam Hussein’s era, showcasing his interest in maintaining an extravagant lifestyle.